crusher-dev/documentation/docs/reference/function/random-value-generator.md

 ## Overview

 The following functions have been created to help with our test suite.
-They are also useful for users testing QuestDB on specific workloads in order to quickly generate large test datasets that mimic the structure of their actual data.
+They are also useful for users testing Crusher on specific workloads in order to quickly generate large test datasets that mimic the structure of their actual data.

 Values can be generated either: